thegje/how/README.md

 ## **Credits**

-Built with ❤️ by Gregory Ellis using xAI’s Grok API.
+Built by Gregory Ellis using xAI’s Grok API.